leogomesdev/moviesflix/README.md

   ![Select Free MongoDB Cluster and Preload sample dataset](docs/01.02-creating-free-cluster-with-sample-dataset.png)
 4. Use the "Create Deployment" button and wait for the cluster to be created.
 5. Manage database access:
    1. Copy the database username and password.
    2. Navigate to SECURITY > Database Access to manage users.
    3. Navigate to SECURITY > Network Access to manage IP addresses (you may temporarily allow `0.0.0.0` for development).
 6. Connect to your database using MongoDB Compass:
   ![After the success message, use the Connect button](docs/01.03-success-message-and-connect-button.png)
   ![Using MongoDB Compass to connect to the cluster](docs/01.04-setting-a-new-connection-with-mongodb-compass.png)
-7. Navigate to the `sample_mflix.movies` collection and clean up the data:
+7. Navigate to the `sample_mflix.movies` collection, use the `Open MongoDB shell` button on the top-right, and run this command to clean up part of the data:
   ```js
   db["movies"].deleteMany({ $or: [{ "runtime": { $exists: false } }, { "genres": { $exists: false } }, { "plot": { $exists: false } }, { "directors": { $exists: false } }, { "poster": { $exists: false } }, { "cast": { $exists: false } }, { "languages": { $exists: false } }] })
   ```
-8. Drop other `sample_*` databases if needed to save space.
+8. Drop other `sample_*` databases in order to save storage space.
 9. Refresh to check the number of documents:
   ![Using MongoDB Compass to explore the data](docs/01.05-using-compass-to-explore-the-data.png)

 ### MongoDB Atlas Vector Search Index Setup

 1. In MongoDB Atlas, go to Atlas Search > Go to Atlas Search:
   ![Accessing MongoDB Atlas Search](docs/02.01-atlas-search-initial-page.png)
 2. Click "Create Search Index" > Atlas Vector Search JSON Editor > Next:
   1. Database and Collection: Select `sample_mflix > movies`
   2. Index Name: `vectorsearch`
   3. Use the following JSON definition and click "Next" > "Create Vector Search Index":
-    ```js
+      ````js
       {
         "fields": [
         {
           "numDimensions": 1536,
           "path": "embeddings",
           "similarity": "cosine",
           "type": "vector"
         }
         ]
       }
-    ```
+      ````

 ## Running the Application

 ### Backend

 1. Run `cd server && cp -v .env.example .env`
 2. Update the environment variables in the `.env` file.
 3. If using [nvm](https://github.com/nvm-sh/nvm), run: `nvm use`